ministryofjustice/opg-lpa/docs/runbooks/cloud9/db_access.md

 ### Cleanup

-Once you've finished with your environment go to the Cloud 9 Dashboard and delete it.
+Once you've finished with your environment go to the Cloud 9 Dashboard in AWS Console and delete it.